 As per the manufacturers guidelines out of 100 kgs of waste, 4kgs of ash will be generated.
-The ash is considered clean and will be disposed off at the municipal council's dumping site.
-The management will seek permission from the council for the disposal.
+The ash is considered clean and will be disposed off on site to an ash pit to be constructed.

 2.4.5 Water supply